 In all cases, early identification of the commercial fisheries conducted in the Lease Area and engagement with the specific users is paramount to the success of this FCP.
 Dominion Energy has engaged with existing commercial fishermen's organizations, local leaders that represent the various gear types used in the area and individual fishermen.
+Valuable experience and relationships were developed during the CVOW Pilot Research project.
+The CVOW Pilot project was 2 turbines and 12 MW, all of the aspects of the FCP were implemented throughout the site assessment, construction and operations of that project.
 Additional engagement strategies for specific commercial fisheries users of the Lease Area include:

-- Engage fixed gear fishermen to establish a set of guiding principles and procedures for 1) the identification and /or temporary relocation of fixed gear if/when needed, 2) the process for filing compensation claims associated with lost or damaged gear, and 3) agreed methods to determine any required compensation. - Schedule meetings with local fishermen (e.g. port meetings, webinars, etc.) when offshore operational plans and dates are confirmed to discuss the activity and identify any potential conflicts. - Establish and support regular "Port Hours" with an open-door policy in local ports to encourage regular, local engagement to help identify and characterize important local details regarding fisheries operations and practices - Secure local vessels to act as Scout Boats during offshore activities and if required, engage local fishermen to serve as Offshore Fisheries Liaison Representatives.

-• Participate in commercial fishing conferences and trade shows, providing an additional point of engagement.
+- Engage fixed gear fishermen to establish a set of guiding principles and procedures for 1) the identification and/or temporary relocation of fixed gear if/when needed, 2) the process for filing compensation claims associated with lost or damaged gear, and 3) agreed methods to determine any required compensation (where applicable). - Schedule meetings with local fishermen (e.g. port meetings, webinars, etc.) when offshore operational plans and dates are confirmed to discuss the activity and identify potential conflicts. - As needed, establish and support regular "Port Hours" with an open-door policy in local ports to encourage regular, local engagement to help identify and characterize important local details regarding fisheries operations and practices - Based on the successful implementation during the CVOW Pilot project, Dominion Energy expects to utilize local vessels to act as Scout Boats during specific offshore activities. and if required, engage local fishermen to serve as Offshore Fisheries Liaison Representatives. - Participate in commercial fishing conferences and trade shows, providing an additional point of engagement.